 I had been really excited to see the whirlpools, but I was surprised by how beautiful the area around Saltstraumen is as well.
 It’s a big fishing area so you’ll see a lot of fishing boats, and the bridge that you peer down on Saltstraumen from is also really beautiful with a dramatic mountain backdrop.

-In fact Dan and I ended up returning to Saltstraumen at the end of our two week trip to stay at the Saltstraumen Hotel the night before our flight back to Oslo.
+In fact I ended up returning to Saltstraumen at the end of my two week trip to stay at the Saltstraumen Hotel the night before my flight back to Oslo.
 And the view from the hotel parking lot out over the bridge and whirlpools below was incredible!
 Definitely check it out if you can.

 Cool bars and restaurants